Benicia Dog Bite Lawyer

 - More than 90 percent of fatal dog attacks involve a male dog.

 Children are more vulnerable to dog bites for a few reasons.
 One of the main factors is that children are much smaller.
 Because of this, children are not as able to run away or defend themselves when a dog becomes aggressive.
-Another reason that children are more vulnerable is that they are less able to tell when a dog wants to be left alone.
-Often, children suffer dog bites after trying to play with a dog that they do not realize is hostile.Dangerous Breeds
+Another reason children are more vulnerable is that they are less able to tell when a dog wants to be left alone.
+Often, children suffer dog bites after trying to play with a dog that they do not realize is hostile.Dangerous Breeds That Could Bite

 Dangerous breeds include the below: